-Brass Check is a strategic creative consultancy that helps authors, artists and brands determine what they want to say, how they should say it, and who they should say it to.
+Brass Check is a creative advisory firm that specializes in working with authors, media companies and startups.
 Our expertise is behind the crafting, production and marketing of number #1 New York Times bestselling books, chart-topping musicians, leading media brands and major companies.
 Our partners have directly advised, promoted or produced content for a diverse group of clients ranging from Google to Tony Robbins, Complex Media to Simplifilm, Beme to VinylMe, as well as essentially every major publishing house including Amazon.
 Most of our work remains, by choice, unattributed.

 Ryan Holiday is the bestselling author of Trust Me, I’m Lying, an expose of our media system which the Financial Times called a “disturbing, astonishing book,” Growth Hacker Marketing, and The Obstacle Is The Way (all published by Penguin).
 His books have been translated in 20 languages and his writing has appeared everywhere from the Columbia Journalism Review to Entrepreneur and Fast Company.